Updated on 2026-01-28 GMT+08:00

 }

-• Migration tasks can be migrated.
+• Migration tasks can be managed.
 To clone the target server in a migration task, a template ID is required.
-This example clones the target server in the task with ID 7a9a9540-ff28-4869-b9e4-855fbe12xxxx.
+This example clones the target server in the task with the ID 7a9a9540-ff28-4869-b9e4-855fbe12xxxx.

 1